Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Ex: Two websites host by two different organizations, the organizations trust each other, and use SAML as a federated identity management system.
 		- Authenticate with one website and don't have to authenticate with the other.
 (Google, Facebook) ~ Kerberos
-~ CASB
+		- Used to authenticate inside Active Directory environments ~ CASB
 ~ OAuth
 		- Open standard